iagos-dc/iagos-interpol/README.md

 - the latitude axis starts at 90 S and stops at 90 N.
 - the vertical axis starts at the top of atmosphere and stops at the surface.

-Three logical bins are proposed to the user then: lon_axis_0_360, lat_axis_90N_90S, P_axis_bottom_to_top.
+Three logical bins are proposed to the user then, describing the axis setup in the model output as is submitted:
+- lon_axis_0_360
+- lat_axis_90N_90S
+- P_axis_bottom_to_top
-If at least one of them is TRUE, then the coordinates will be automatically modified.
+If at least one of them is TRUE, then the corresponding coordinate will be automatically modified.

 3/
 A fortran routine is called if the user wants to interpolate the model output onto a new grid,